 While we walked the 4 meters from the counter to the sushi bar, plates, chopsticks and menus were put promptly in place for us, together with small, warm towels to freshen up before the meal.
 I haven’t seen anything like this in other restaurants in Brisbane.

 For entree we picked a small sashimi platter ($28) to share.
 Pretty straightforward: 10 pieces of fish, including salmon and tuna, and 2 scallops.
 What we didn’t expect was the unique presentation – dry ice definitely added the “wow” effect.
 I love this kind of surprises, such a small thing but makes all the difference.
-Flavour-wise everything was fresh and crisp, but wouldn’t say it was the best sashimi in town (my number one is still the one at Sake).
+Flavour-wise everything was fresh and crisp, but wouldn’t say it was the best sashimi in town.

 Great staff also needs a mention – for such a busy night, they handled everything well.
 They warned us we may need to wait a bit longer for food and were very attentive.